BAFA National Leagues: History

+Origins

 American football was introduced to the United Kingdom during the early part of the 20th century by American servicemen stationed in the country.
 The first recorded match took place on 23 November 1910 at Crystal Palace, London, where a team made up of the crew from USS Idaho defeated their counterparts from USS Vermont 19–0.
 During the Second World War, matches were played by American and Canadian servicemen stationed in the UK at venues throughout the country.
 This included the 'Tea Bowl' game played at the White City Stadium in 1944, and this was followed by the creation of the United States Armed Forces Europe (USAFE) league in 1946.
 This league consisted of teams from American military bases throughout Europe, with one of the league's three conferences made up of teams based in the UK – teams from this conference won the league championship thirteen times until the competition ceased in 1993.

+Early history

 The first teams open to British players were established in 1983, and competition began the following year in the form of a series of one-off games.
 The match results were compiled into a 'Merit Table', with teams playing more than three games eligible for the championship—the first champions were the London Ravens, who won all ten of their matches.
+Previous names of the league were the UKAFL (UK American Football League), the Budweiser League and the BNGL (British National Gridiron League).
+From 1998 until 2005 the league was known as the BSL (British Senior League).

+Split from the BAFL

-Tensions grew between the directors of British American Football League and those of the British American Football Association, the governing body throughout 2009 and at the beginning of 2010, BAFL formally, but unconstitutionally, withdrew from BAFA.
+Tensions grew throughout 2009 between the directors of the British American Football League and those of the governing body the British American Football Association, and at the beginning of 2010 the BAFL formally, but unconstitutionally, withdrew from BAFA.
 This led to uproar from the teams within BAFL, ultimately signalling the end for BAFL as an entity.
 The league ceased operations on 1 April 2010.
 The league was replaced by the BAFA Community Leagues for the 2010 season.
 This organisation, run under the umbrella of the governing body, rebranded in 2011 to become the BAFA National Leagues.
 Hundreds of clubs have since been formed, playing both full contact football and flag football at senior, university and youth level.
 Many of these clubs have since folded, renamed or merged with other local teams, but a few of the older clubs survive today.

+Recent developments

+In 2023, the British American Football Association (BAFA) announced it would bring the Flag Football National Leagues under its direct governance beginning with the 2025 season.
+The move aimed to unify oversight of both contact and non-contact disciplines, streamline regulations, and provide more development opportunities for youth and female athletes.